jcvignoli/lumiere-movies/src/README.txt

 Major changes:

 = 3.12 =
 Added the general advanced option to add an extra delay when querying the IMDb website.
+Downloads from imdbphp are retried 3 times before giving up.
 Fixed bug in plugin activation, layout in admin data options position, improved Content security policy and HTML 4.1 compatibility.

 = 3.11.4 =